Bornriethmoor

 Is it wheelchair accessible?

-Details regarding accessibility may vary, so it’s best to check the official website for specific information about pathways and facilities for visitors with mobility challenges.
+The accessibility of trails may vary, so check the official website for information on specific areas and accessibility features.

 Can I buy tickets online?